MetalHurlant/anime-dl/ReadMe.md

 `./__main__.py`

 ## Python Support
-This script supports only Pythom 3 currently..
+This script supports only Python 3 currently.

 ## Windows Binary
 It is recommended that windows users use this binary to save both, your head and time from installing all the dependencies.